 Each page of your website should have a distinct purpose that helps funnel visitors and eventually causes them to convert into clients.
 This can be as simple as including a “Contact Me Today” link beneath each blog post.

-Websites without clear calls to action help keep viewers engaged and on-track–they’ll always know what the next step is!
+Websites with clear calls to action help keep viewers engaged and on-track.
+They’ll always know what their next step is!

 Pro Tip: Want to know the highest performing registration locks and CTAs from our most successful clients?
 Here is a free guide with everything you need to know on registration locks, soft versus hard locks, premium content locks, and more.

-A great real estate website is all about having a clear purpose.
+Great real estate websites have a clear purpose.
 Your website isn’t just about having an online presence.
 You want that website to do the work for you by enticing leads, collecting their emails, and eventually converting them into a paying client.

 Responsive web design helps make websites faster and easier to use for customers, whether they’re on a desktop computer, tablet, or smartphone.
 Combined with IDX integration, leads will be able to utilize your website to find nearby properties and can input their email addresses if they want to get in contact with you.